webqit/webqit-community.docs/webflo/README.md

 Woohoo!
 With a combition of just four files - `/public/index.html`, `/server/index.js`, `/client/index.js` and `/worker/index.js` - we can already have any type of application with great offline experiences.

-> It is even just possible to build an entire app out of the `/worker` directory alone!
-Routing is covered in the next [section](#routing).
+> It is even just possible to build an entire app out of the `/worker` directory alone, if all you're building is a client-side, offline-capable app!
+Routing is covered in [the next section](#routing).
 And [here](learn/worker-level-routing) are worker-level routing examples.
 Service Workers are covered in detail in [the Progressive Web Apps (PWA) tutorial](learn/progressive-web-apps).

 ### Routing
 As seen, Webflo lets us follow the traditional filesystem layout for a project.
 The concept of routing is simply drawn on this layout.
 It is all about the *request/response flow and what happens along the path it takes*.
 Webflo's *skillfulness with flows* is probabbly the best thing about its name.